retta95/ElSayed_Capston/README.md

 If you submit your capstone on Github, we'll need you to knit and submit a different document on Canvas.
 For that, just open up a blank Rmd.
 Only put the link to your github page in it.
 Knit and submit its html on canvas.
 The markdown code for a link is like this:

-Thanks for such an exciting semester Austin, Jess, Lauren & even you, TJ!
-[Please click here to see my capstone project on Github.](https://url_of_my_capstone (Links to an external site.))
+Thanks for such an exciting semester Austin, Jess, Lauren & TJ!
+[Please click here to see my capstone project on Github.](https://github.com/retta95/ElSayed_Capstone))